Ahmed482-21albadawy/price_predictor_model/README.md

 # 💰 Price Predictor Model

-This repository contains a machine learning model designed to **predict the next month’s price** of supermarket products based on historical pricing data.
+price predictor model is a model designed to **predict the next month’s price** of supermarket products based on historical data for each product.

 ## 📌 Purpose